tpoisot/DataSharingPaper/DataSharing-MS.md

 simply because other people cannot re-use or re-examine the data.
 By developing a culture of data sharing, and adequate citation of the datasets re-used, the origin of the data (and thus their paternity) will be made clear.
-It seems that by reserving intellectual *property* rights over data, there are real risks of data not getting the usage it deserves, reducing scientists potential impact.
+It seems that by reserving intellectual *property* rights over data (although data cannot be considered as proprty), there are real risks of data not getting the usage it deserves, reducing scientists potential impact.